lablup/beps/drafts/BEP-1011-model-scanner-model-downloader.md

 3. **Download Serivce**
    - Concurrent download support with progress tracking
    - Resumable downloads for large models
-   - Downloaded artifacts will be stored in VFolder(Form of Object Storage) via VFolder Service
+   - Downloaded artifacts will be stored in (Object Storage) via Storage Proxy